Morwenn/cpp-sort/docs/Comparator-adapters.md

 #include <cpp-sort/comparators/projection_compare.h>
 ```

-The class template `projection_compare` can be used to embed a comparison and a projection in a single comparison object, allowing to provide projection support to algorithms that only support comparisons, such as standard library algorithms prior to C++20.
+The class template `projection_compare_t` can be used to embed a comparison and a projection in a single comparison object, allowing to provide projection support to algorithms that only support comparisons, such as standard library algorithms prior to C++20.
 Both the passed comparison and projection functions can be [*Callable*][callable].

-It is accompanied by a `make_projection_compare` function template to avoid having to pass the template parameters by hand.
+It is accompanied by a `projection_compare` function template to avoid having to pass the template parameters by hand.

 **Example:**